AdamikHQ/adamik-banking-app/README.md

 A comprehensive mobile application for managing both traditional bank accounts and cryptocurrencies, offering a wide range of features to streamline your financial activities.

+> **⚠️ Warning: This is a demo application and should not be used in production environments.
+It is intended for educational and demonstration purposes only.**

 ## Features

 - Balance tracking for traditional bank accounts and cryptocurrencies